atdiausx2/albudurarrtu/report_AzadhdhinNedalYunisAlFraijat.md

 In order to shed light on the factors for dropout and the dropout itself, we have set the following objectives in this research:

-• Basing on literature sources, briefly recap incentives towards studying and its termination
+- Basing on literature sources, briefly recap incentives towards studying and its termination
-• Formulate Metrics and Key Performance Indicators (KPIs)
+-  Formulate Metrics and Key Performance Indicators (KPIs)
    - Define measurable KPIs for effective tracking and pinpointing the dropout related    trends
-   - Establishing benchmark for success and areas that requires attention for improvement
+   - Establish benchmark for success and areas that requires attention for improvement

-• Perform Analysis and Pattern Recognition
+- Perform Analysis and Pattern Recognition
    - Identify key factors that contribute to the dropout rate of students
+   - Using these factors, build a model predicting students' dropout from the university, graduation, or further enrollment.

-• Designing Targeted Interventions
+- Designing Targeted Interventions
-   - Based on patterns identified, develop targeted interventions
+   - Based on patterns identified, propose targeted interventions
    - Brainstorm and implement various strategies to address dropout factors
-   - Consider and Implement support mechanisms fostering the student graduating success with continuous monitoring and keeping the interventions dynamic to facilitate changes

 # Introduction